 Unlike last year, we are collecting the vast majority of costs relating to COVID-19 for providers’ own patient care, to improve understanding of the impact of the pandemic on COVID-19 related and non-COVID-19 related care.
 This document shows the areas where the costing standards can be amended for the financial year 2020/21 in light of the impact of the COVID-19 pandemic on NHS services.
 It also contains additional collection guidance related to specific COVID-19 services.

-NHS England and NHS Improvement proposes to mandate NHS trusts and foundation trusts providing community services to record and report patient-level cost data for all relevant activity from the beginning of the 2021/22 financial year, with the first collection in 2022, and to stop collecting reference costs after the financial year 2020/21.
+Between December 2020 and January 2021, NHS England and NHS Improvement consulted on proposals to mandate NHS Foundation Trusts and NHS Trusts to record and report the costs of community services activity at a patient level.
+Under the proposal all relevant activity would be costed at patient-level from the beginning of the 2021/22 financial year, with the first collection in 2022, and to stop collecting reference costs after the financial year 2020/21.